Push the little red button and I belong to you: electronics for wearables workshop

 • Wearable design idea conceptualization

-• creation of tools for physical movement data analysis
+• Crafting tools for physical movement data analysis

 • Wearable prototyping